Sunday, April 14, 2024

 As the story develops, a fourth character emerges, the frail and childish Priscilla.
 She may wilt before the more charismatic Zenobia, but seems to have Coverdale’s number, sensing in his false humility a kind of subterranean loathsomeness.
 This attitude of hers eventually contributes to Coverdale’s unwilling exile from the group.
 But as Coverdale pleads his case to the reader, you find yourself sympathizing with the guy.
 Everyone in the story is dodgy, to a degree.

 Which is where The Blithedale Romance eventually shakes out.
 As a story, it’s fairly nebulous.
 The rest of the community’s inhabitants are scarcely seen at all, except as distant figures on a landscape and as mute masked revelers at an outdoor party near the end.
-What specific tenets unify them is never spelled out.
+Whatever specific tenets unify them is never spelled out.
 The story seems exclusively focused on four central people, with two other characters of substance in the form of visitors who lurk in the corners of the frame to effect plot twists.

 Image from https://www.britannica.com/biography/Margaret-Fuller